hanu02/alx-system_engineering-devops/0x00-shell_basics/README.md

-10.Back to the future
+ 11. Lists
-Write a script that changes the working directory to the previous one.
+write a script that lists all files (even ones with names begining with......)in the current directory and the parent of the working